DorothyTamYiLing/GWarrange/documents/tutorials.md

 ![sim_kmer99](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/e19d0e1e-9152-403b-aadd-cf54269d2906)

-2) Plotting intact kmers for visualising rearrangement boundaries No significant intact k-mers without placeholder sequence was found.
-It is because the current method is not suitable for detecting translocations as they do not involve any change in sequence orientation.
+2) Plotting intact kmers for visualising rearrangement boundaries

+No significant intact k-mers without placeholder sequence was found.It is because the current method is not suitable for detecting translocations as they do not involve any change in sequence orientation.